Murders of Eve Stratford and Lynne Weedon: Initial investigations

-Other bunny girls at Stratford's club were interviewed and it emerged that some had received obscene phone calls in the lead up to the murder.
+Other bunny girls at Stratford's club were interviewed, and it emerged that some had received obscene phone calls in the lead up to the murder.
 One girl, Marilyn Looms, had received death threats following her own nude centrefold in Mayfair.
 Detectives found that Stratford had herself received a number of intrusive phone calls in the days leading up to her death, in which the caller had either hung up without speaking or had whispered obscenities over the line.
 It was also discovered that she had received three mysterious phone calls on the very day she died.
-Each time she had answered the phone the caller said nothing and then cut the line dead.
+Each time she had answered the phone, the caller said nothing and then cut the line dead.

-Searches of nearby gardens, dust bins and drains following Stratford's murder failed to find the murder weapon, but did uncover a badly torn copy of the magazine which had featured Stratford days before her death (although other pornographic magazines were also found there).
+Searches of nearby gardens, dustbins and drains following Stratford's murder failed to find the murder weapon but did uncover a badly torn copy of the magazine which had featured Stratford days before her death (although other pornographic magazines were also found there).
 Two photofit pictures were released by detectives of two men seen in the vicinity of the murder site that day which officers wished to speak to.
 One was described as being in his late 30s or early 40s, of medium height with a peculiar limping gait and ruddy complexion.
 The other was about the same age but taller and with thick, black wavy hair.
 Nothing came of these photofit appeals.

 Stratford had previously complained about a man who lurked near her house and followed her, but nothing was known of him other than her description of him as having a peculiarly strained and stiff walk.
 There were claims that an aggrieved Arab associate had tried to run Stratford down as she left her Park Lane club one night some months before her death, suggesting the man may have had a vendetta against her, but nothing came of this.

-In October 1975 police in Liverpool found newspaper reports of Stratford's brutal killing smeared with lipstick in an empty bedsit.
-Also at the scene were magazine photos of the model, which appeared to have been stabbed with a dart.
+In October 1975, police in Liverpool found newspaper reports of Stratford's brutal killing smeared with lipstick in an empty bedsit.
+Also at the scene were magazine photos of the model, who appeared to have been stabbed with a dart.
 The landlord had discovered the items after cleaning up the flat after it was vacated by two male tenants.

-By 1976 all leads had been exhausted by the original Stratford investigative team and the murder inquiry was wound down.
+By 1976, all leads had been exhausted by the original Stratford investigative team and the murder inquiry was wound down.
 The murder weapon was never found.